 2) United Nations Headquarters, New York City – The United Nations Headquarter was finished in 1950s and is one of the most reputed place that global visitors from around the world visit on a regular basis.
 It is the meeting place of world leaders from around the world right at the heart of one of the most developed cities in the world.
 Le Corbusier’s unique design with a lot of place for visitors to walk and explore the building is an example of good planning structure and has been appreciated by many designers after the building was built.
 Many contemporary architects have also used this design for other buildings taking Le Corbusier as their example.

-Related: 5 Examples of Waterfront Cities
+Related: Waterfront Cities

 3) Notre Dame du Haut, Romchamp – This building is perhaps one of the most celebrated and well-known churches of Le Corbusier.
 The shape of the building and the unique urban design that is used, was both loved and loathed by many architects and planners.
 The southern wall is well known and begins as a narrow point on the eastern edge expanding towards other corners.
 The building is known for its sharp edge that is most prominent.
 This was one of the first buildings influencing modernistic urban planning as Le Corbusier was a pioneer of modernism.